sency-ai/smkit-ui-ios-demo/Assessment.md

 // Custom Assessmet exemple
 func startCustomAssessment(){
     do{
-        let userData = UserData(gender: .Female, birthday: Date()) // This is optinal if not provided the SDK will requst from the user his age and gender.
+        let userData = UserData(gender: .Female, birthday: Date()) // This is optional if not provided the SDK will requst from the user his age and gender.
         // Start assessment
         try SMKitUIModel.startAssessmet(
         viewController: self,
         type: AssessmentTypes.Custom,
-        customAssessmentID: "YOUR_CUSTOM_ASSESSMENT" // This is optinal if you have multiple 'Custom Assessment' you can provide the assessment ID in order to start the assessment
+        customAssessmentID: "YOUR_CUSTOM_ASSESSMENT" // This is optional if you have multiple 'Custom Assessment' you can provide the assessment ID in order to start the assessment
         userData: userData,
         delegate: self,
         onFailure: { error in